kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 No.
 For DSR, `--enable-dsr=true` must be passed as a kube-proxy command line switch to enable the functionality.
-For Overlay networking mode, the
+For overlay networking supprt, behavior changes only occur if the HNS network used by kube-proxy is of type `Overlay` which would only be done intentionally as part of joining nodes to a cluster.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?